Lynx Open Ed

 Courses, virtual exhibits, and educational resources in the history of science

-Would you like to bring your class on a virtual tour of the History of Science Collections?
-Contact me (firstname.lastname@example.org) to explore what we might be able to arrange.
+While the History of Science Collections are closed to the public because of the pandemic, would you like to bring your class on a virtual tour?
+Contact me (email@example.com) to explore what we might be able to arrange.
 It wouldn’t be as rewarding as a normal on-site visit, but even in these times we could still interact together on a topic of your choice, and look at rare books in real time with a document camera.

 Or if you are looking for virtual resources your students might enjoy during the pandemic, below are some that might be of interest.
 Links below are to videos I’ve posted at Vimeo, to videos made for my Janux online course, or to Open Educational Resources (OERs) at my two websites: Lynx Open Ed and The Sky Tonight.
 Unless otherwise noted, all items are by Kerry Magruder, Curator, History of Science Collections.

 - Shape of the Earth video (46:48 mins).